Dr. Harold & Myrna Carpenter

 C. The Roman concept of work

+1. The Romans essentially adopted the their belief system from the culture of the Greeks and held labor in very low regard.
+2. Slavery became the dominant element of the Roman Empire.
+Slaves were viewed as cattle and chattel, with no rights as human beings.
 3. For the Romans, work was to be done by slaves and only two occupations were suitable for free men–agriculture and big business.
 The goal of these endeavors was to achieve an "honorable retirement in rural peace as a country gentleman."
+4. To pursue handicrafts or work as a hired hand was considered vulgar, dishonoring, and beneath the dignity of a Roman citizen.

 D. The Protestant Work Ethic